Mysorean invasion of Malabar: Ethnic cleansing

 According to M. Gangadharan, there is evidence that many Hindus were forcefully converted into Islam.
 In one of the most widely documented cases, the army invaded Kadathanadu and forcibly converted the Nair soldiers who had held out for many weeks against the well-equipped Mysore army without adequate weapons or food.
 There was also the destruction of Syriac Christian churches and seminaries.
 According to Paulinus of St. Bartholomew, Christians and Hindus were tied to the feet of elephants and dragged.
-Churches and temples were destroyed.
-He also cited mass conversions, circumcisions, and massacres.
 Tipu sometimes forced Christian and Hindu women to marry Muslim men.

 Hermann Gundert said in Kerala Pazhama that it is not possible to describe the cruel atrocities perpetrated by Tipu in Kozhikode during the autumn 1789.
 Elankulam Kunjan Pillai has recorded the situation in Malabar.

 Captivity of Nairs

-In 1788, Tipu Sultan gave strict orders to his army under M. Lally and Mir Asrali Khan to "surround and extricate the whole race of Nairs from Kottayam to Palghat".
-This incident is known as "the Order of Extermination of the Nayars by Tipu Sultan".
-After entrusting Calicut to a powerful army contingent, he instructed it "to surround the woods and seize the heads of all Nair factions".

-A small army of 2,000 Nairs of Kadathanadu resisted from a fortress in Kuttipuram for a few weeks, but they were weakened by starvation and death.
+In 1788, a small army of 2,000 Nairs of Kadathanadu resisted from a fortress in Kuttipuram for a few weeks, but they were weakened by starvation and death.
 Tipu entered the fort and offered to spare their lives, provided they accepted conversion to Islam.
 A prince of the Chirakkal royal family in North Malabar was captured and killed in after a chase of few days.
-According to the accounts from Tipu's diary, which were confirmed by the East India Company records, the body of the prince was treated with great indignity by Tipu.
-"He had the dead body of the prince dragged by elephants through his camp and it was subsequently hung up on a tree along with seventeen of his followers who had been captured alive".
-Another chieftain who had resisted Tipu, Korangoth Nair, was captured with the help of the French and hanged.